"What are all of these uppity, fancy-ass people talking about, though?"

 Personal Property: Property for personal use and consumption.
 Put simply, this is your house, and everything in it; neither Socialism nor Communism intend to do away with personal property.

 Socialized Property: Means of production, when democratically and socially owned and controlled, put to use to benefit people.
-Surplus value may still exist, but democratic decision-making decides how to use it.
+Surplus value may still exist, but how this is used is determined through democratic means.

 Proletariat: The wage-earning class which lives entirely from the sale of its labor and does not draw profit from any kind of capital; whose weal and woe, whose life and death, whose sole existence depends on the demand for their labor power (their ability to work).